Hama101/JobSeeker/readme.md

 # AUTHOR
 Created at 🌙 by Hama101
 - my profile : [Hamdi Mohamed ](https://github.com/Hama101).
-### 2021 FUN FACTS :
+### 2022 FUN FACTS :
-- The witcher 2 is the best show for 2021.
+- Alice in the borderlands is the best show.
-- Spider-man no way home is the best movie for 2021.
+- Batman 2020 is the best movie.
-- It takes two game of the year ❤ .
+- God of war ragnarok is the game of the year ❤ .